jadecobra/python_tdd_exercises/source/how_to/exception_handling_tests.rst

 and the terminal shows passing tests.
 How does all this work?

-* I use the `unittest.TestCase.assertRaises <https://docs.python.org/3/library/unittest.html?highlight=unittest#unittest.TestCase.assertRaises>`_ :doc:`method </functions/functions>` which takes a given `Exception <https://docs.python.org/3/library/exceptions.html?highlight=exception#Exception>`_ as its input, in this case :doc:`/exceptions/ModuleNotFoundError` and checks if that error is raised by the statements given in the context below (the indented block after the ``with`` statement)
+* I use the `unittest.TestCase.assertRaises <https://docs.python.org/3/library/unittest.html?highlight=unittest#unittest.TestCase.assertRaises>`_ :doc:`method </functions/functions>` which takes a given `Exception <https://docs.python.org/3/library/exceptions.html?highlight=exception#Exception>`_ as its input, in this case :ref:`ModuleNotFoundError` and checks if that error is raised by the statements given in the context below (the indented block after the ``with`` statement)
 * ``with`` - creates the context where I test that the exception is raised

   - `read more about the with statement <https://docs.python.org/3/reference/compound_stmts.html?highlight=statement#the-with-statement>`_